confluentinc/cp-helm-charts/SSL.md

 # Enabling SSL

-## Create and Install Certificates
+## Create and install self signed certificates

 Either modify certs.sh variables with desired values to generate your certificates with some default SAN settings, or create your own keystore files following the official [SSL intructions](https://docs.confluent.io/current/kafka/authentication_ssl.html)